evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Acknowledgments
 {:numbered="false"}

 The authors want to thank Sander Steffann and Jan Zorz for allowing the use of their labs.
+Other to Fernando Gont who indicated a nice IPv6 hosting provider in South America.

-Special thanks as well to professor Benoît Donnet and research assistant Justin Iurman for their support and advices.
+Special thanks as well to professor Benoît Donnet for his support and advices.
 This document would not have existed without their support.